marklogic-community/hands-on-data-modeling/unit-06/01-read-transform.md

 ## Deploying the Transform

 We can deploy this code using the deploy-transform.sh script.
 This script uses the Management API to register the code with MarkLogic.
-The parameters we pass in are the file to be send and the name of the transform, which will be used to call it.
+The parameters we pass in are the file to be sent and the name of the transform, which will be used to call it.

-    $ ./deploy-transform unpack.xqy unpack
+    $ ./deploy-transform.sh unpack.xqy unpack

 ## Calling the Transform